phpmyadmin/phpmyadmin/doc/config.rst

     Define whether phpMyAdmin will continue executing a multi-query statement if one of the queries fails.
 Default is to abort execution.

+.. config:option:: $cfg['URLQueryEncryption']

+    :type: boolean
+    :default: true

+    .. versionadded:: 4.9.8

+    Define whether phpMyAdmin will encrypt sensitive data (like database name and table name) from the URL query string.
+Default is to encrypt the URL query string.

 Cookie authentication options
 -----------------------------